734-475-9146 Phone to

 Book Charters Online

 Yes.
 Trophy Specialists accepts only VISA, MasterCard, American Express and Discover credit cards.
+We also accept debit cards too.
 Credit cards are the preferred way to reserve your charter, but we do also accept checks for deposits too, as long as they are sent in promptly.
 We can run your credit card at the dock for payments and even email you a receipt.

 Is food included with the charter?